atrotter0/portfolio-angular/README.md

 ## Description

 A portfolio web app built with Angular to display basic information about my developer strengths, history, future goals and notable projects.
-Also includes a CMS for site admin to add projects that dynamically display on the Projects page.
+Also includes a CMS for site admin to add projects that dynamically display on the Projects page, as well as update About Me content.

 **Key Features:**
 * Responsive design
 * Admin login with Firebase authentication
-* CMS for dynamically creating, updating, and deleting projects and about content
+* CMS for dynamically creating, updating, and deleting projects and personal content

 **Home view:**